UWMadisonUcomm/uw-ui-toolkit/README-Maven.md

 To perform a Maven release, you must have the following authorizations:

 1. push access to https://github.com/UWMadisonUcomm/uw-ui-toolkit.
-2. Ability to publish to the `edu.wisc.uc` groupId in Maven Central.
+2. Ability to publish to the `edu.wisc.umark` groupId in Maven Central.
 These permissions are maintained by [Sonatype](http://central.sonatype.org/pages/ossrh-guide.html).
 Contact the developers of this project if you'd like to request access.

 Once those grants are in place: